-The Ralleau property located within the Abitibi greenstone belt approximately 40 km east of Quévillon, Quebec.
+The Company has a 100% interest in the Ralleau property located within the Abitibi greenstone belt approximately 40 km east of Quévillon, Quebec.
 Previous mapping and sampling have identified anomalous Cu-Zn Volcanogenic Massive Sulphide (VMS) style mineralization and alteration on the property.
 Several untested airborne INPUT geophysical anomalies occur within felsic volcanic rocks from which anomalous base metal values have been returned in surface sampling.
 As of the date of this report, the Ralleau property comprises 59 contiguous mineral claims covering approximately 3,324 hectares.